-Ellis Marsalis and his four musical sons are often described in media as, “The First Family of Jazz. ” In fact, that’s what they’re called on the U.S. Postal Service’s 2011 collectible Jazz Fest mailing envelope.
+Ellis Marsalis and his four musical sons have often been described as “The First Family of Jazz. ” In fact, that’s what they’re called on the U.S. Postal Service’s 2011 collectible Jazz Fest mailing envelope.
 But Jason Marsalis calls that title, “inaccurate.”

 “It’s complimentary,” Jason says, “But we’re from New Orleans.
 We know better.”

 New Orleans is full of musical families, dating back to the beginning of jazz.
 The Barbarins, the Cottrells, the Lasties, the Gabriels, the Batistes and the Jordans are just a few of many.

 Marsalis says his family is anomalous because neither his father, Ellis (who died in 2020, after this program aired), nor his brothers Branford, Wynton or Delfeayo had an early interest in New Orleans traditional jazz.
 Instead of listening to Louis Armstrong and the Hot Five or Jelly Roll Morton’s Red Hot Peppers, they were all ears for more modern heroes like trumpet players Clifford Brown and Miles Davis or r&b stars Marvin Gaye and Earth Wind and Fire.

 Jason says the family’s traditional jazz roots are on his mother’s side.
 Dolores Marsalis (neé Ferdinand) is a distant cousin of the clarinetist Alphonse Picou.
 His solo on the early 20th century classic, “High Society,” is still turning heads.
 Other distant maternal cousins include bassist Marlin Young, who reportedly played with Duke Ellington, and New Orleans trombonist Wendell Eugene.

 During the early days of jazz recording, drummers played everything but the drums.
 Wood blocks, cymbals and sometimes the floor would suffice.

 “You had to make do with what you had because technology then couldn’t handle drums,” Marsalis says, “Drums were just too loud.
 They weren’t even loud drums, but the mics just couldn’t handle (the volume).”